Madisonville Miners

+The Miners hosted home minor league games at the Madisonville City Park ballpark.

 Today, the Madisonville "Miners" moniker has been revived, as Madisonville hosts the summer collegiate baseball team of the same name.

 History

 1896, 1916, 1922

 Minor league baseball began in Madisonville, Kentucky in 1896.
 That season, the Madisonville team played as members of two leagues.
 The team was a member of the six–team Kentucky-Indiana League and four–team Pennyrile League.
 League records in both Independent level leagues are unknown.

 Minor league baseball resumed in Madisonville, Kentucky in 1916.
 The Madisonville "Miners" became members of the eight–team Class D level Kentucky–Illinois–Tennessee League, known informally as the KITTY League.
 On August 2, 1916, the Madisonville Miners disbanded.
-The Miners finished the 1916 season with a 31–41 record and in 5th place in the standings, playing under managers Artie Cummings and Leo Angemeier.
-The league folded on August 4, 1916, with Madisonville 18.0 games behind the 1st place Clarksville Volunteers in the final standings.
+The Miners finished the 1916 season with a 31–41 record and in fifth place in the standings, playing the season under managers Artie Cummings and Leo Angemeier.
+The league folded on August 4, 1916, with Madisonville 18.0 games behind the first place Clarksville Volunteers in the final standings.
 After the league folded on August 4, 1916, it did not return to play until the 1922 season.

 The use of the "Miners" moniker corresponds with the mining industry and history in the Madisonville region.
 Today, Coal mining continues to be a major local industry in the Madisonville area.

-The 1922 Madisonville Miners returned to play and were involved in controversy.
-The Miners returned to play as members of the Class D level Kentucky–Illinois–Tennessee League, as the league reformed.
-Beginning league play on May 16, 1922, Madisonville finished the 1922 season with a 73–39 record to place first in the overall standings, playing under manager Neil Deighan.
+The 1922 Madisonville Miners returned to minor league play as the Kentucky-Illinois-Tennessee League reformed.
+The 1922 season saw the Miners team involved in controversy.
+The Class D level Kentucky–Illinois–Tennessee League began league play on May 16, 1922.
+Madisonville finished the 1922 season with a 73–39 record to place first in the overall standings, playing under manager Neil Deighan.
 However, the Madisonville franchise was disqualified from winning the second half title for using an ineligible player.
 The second place Cairo Egyptians were also disqualified for salary limit violations.
-The second half title was awarded to the Paris Travelers and Madisonville was banned from the playoffs.
-The Madisonville Miners finished 11.5 games ahead of the 2nd place Hopkinsville Hoppers in the final overall standings.
+The second half title was awarded to the Paris Travelers and Madisonville was banned from the playoffs, eventually won by the Mayfield Pantsmakers over Paris.
+The Madisonville Miners finished 11.5 games ahead of the second place Hopkinsville Hoppers in the final overall standings.
 Madisonville pitchers Ed Holley led the league with 22 wins, Raymond Donovan led with 141 strikeouts and Perry Payne led in ERA at 2.40.
 Madisonville folded after the 1922 season and did not return to the league in 1923.